Bike & Pedestrian Trip Count Data Dashboard

 - Data shows that the highest number of pedestrian counts on city sidewalks is found on Olney Rd in Ghent.
 The high counts illustrate how a well-connected and accessible pedestrian network has a positive impact on the number of users.

 - Data shows that the highest number of pedestrian counts on the Elizabeth River Trail (ERT) is near Norfolk State University at Park Ave/Claiborne Ave and at Plum Point Park near EVMS.

 - As with the bicycle counts, the pedestrian counts increase during the warmer months.
 The highest counts have been recorded for the summer and fall months (June-November) with the spring months (March-May) following closely.

 Types of Counters

 - Roadsys Counters: Solar-powered aluminum posts with two electric sensors installed into the pavement of the bike lanes (left image).
-The mixed bike-pedestrian counters also include an infrared sensor that faces the sidewalk (right image).
-The second phase of counter installations will be Roadsys counters.
+The mixed bike-pedestrian counters also include an infrared sensor that faces the sidewalk (middle image).

 The bike counters use an inductive loop sensor technology and have been installed to detect bicycles in existing bike lanes.
 The pedestrian counters use an infrared sensor to count pedestrians on the adjacent sidewalk.
 Some counters are bicycle only counters and some are mixed bike and pedestrian counters.